peterkaminski/obsidian-settings-manager/README.md

 Here are some possible enhancements already contemplated.

 - List details of vault plugins, snippets, config.
 - More fine-grained control over which files and directories are copied, and which destination vaults they are copied to.
+This would replace the `ITEMS_TO_COPY` global.
   - Use `--input` / `-i` to specify a file that contains vault paths, instead of reading the vault paths from Obsidian.
   - Use `--config` / `-c` to specify a YAML file which specifies which files and directories to copy.
 - Option to merge config files, rather than replace.
 - Back up vaults to another location.
 - Back up vault configuration to another location.
-- Output commands to run on the OS's CLI, rather than actually executing actions.
+- Output commands to run on the OS's CLI, rather than actually executing or dry-running actions.

 ## Contributors